 When I was traveling through Japan for 7 months and lived with Japanese and Japanese host families from different prefectures, I noticed the same thing.
 Nearly all of them used to bathe daily.
 Especially for the families, it was some kind of evening ritual.

 I feel like answering this question should be a post on its own.
 There are actually a lot of cultural and traditional reasons why Japanese tend to bathe every day and also why they bathe at night instead of in the morning.

 So here in this article let’s just discuss the 3 most common reasons why Japanese people like to take a bath every day.

 Even today bathing is not so much about cleansing your body, but about refreshing your body and your mind.
 So most Japanese like to bathe daily to wash away the stress of their busy day at work and to recover from fatigue.

 Another common reason for soaking in the bathtub is relaxation.
 The hot bath water helps to relax any worn-out and tired muscles, but the floating feeling in the water also helps with the relaxation of the mind.
 Most Japanese don’t do anything specific while bathing.
 They just soak and enjoy the warmth and quietness until they feel fully relaxed.

 Do Japanese take a bath in the morning?
 While a lot of Japanese also tend to take a shower in the morning, I don’t know of anyone who bathes in the morning.
-In Japan, it is culture and tradition to take a bath in the evening.
+In Japan, it is a culture and tradition to take a bath in the evening.
 You soak away all the stress of the day and go to bed with a clean, refreshed body and mind.

 How often should you bathe when going to an onsen?
 Most onsen guides recommend a maximum of 2 to 3 baths per day.
 When you are staying at an onsen ryokan or visit an onsen town it might be tempting to bathe more often.
 However, staying hydrated and taking a rest in between baths is important.
 That’s why you shouldn’t take more than 3 onsen baths a day.